Maryam-alabdulhadi/Mechanical_CompetitionArm_Task2/README.md

 # Mechanical_CompetitionArm_Task2
-please check the report and the attached pictures
+please check the report and the attached files